 An analysis of steps taken by Japan in fulfilment of its international level pledges shows that Japan has not yet accepted the individual communication procedure under the CRPD.
-But it has continued to make significant contributions to the UN’s regular budget.
-Regarding Japan’s cooperation with Special Procedures, since 2011 Japan has maintained a Standing Invitation but is yet to accept 42% of the visit requests it has received.
+Japan has continued to make significant contributions to the UN’s regular budget.
+Regarding Japan’s cooperation with Special Procedures, since 2011 it has maintained a standing invitation, but is yet to accept 42% of visit requests.
 Japan continues to respond positively to Special Procedures communications.
-It, as pledged, submitted an UPR mid-term report.
+As pledged, Japan did submit an UPR mid-term report.